-Generation Health Clinic is a family-centred healthy living program for children and teens ages six to 17 living with overweight or obesity and specific health concerns.
-Our program has a pediatrician, registered dietitian, registered social worker, and exercise specialist.
+Generation Health Clinic is a family-centred healthy living clinic for children and teens ages six to 17 living with obesity or living with overweight and specific health concerns.
+Our clinical team includes a pediatrician, dietitian, registered social worker, and exercise specialist.
 The program is available by referral from a physician or nurse practitioner.

 After referral, eligible families attend an assessment appointment (virtually and/or in person) at the Kamloops Public Health Unit followed by a virtual feedback appointment.